 *Note that while you’re setting the sequence up and your bot is online, you should keep the timing at OFF for all blocks in it.

-To keep your dashboard clean and organised, you can rename the blocks in the sequence and hide the sequence overall by clicking the drawer button.
+To keep your dashboard clean and organized, you can rename the blocks in the sequence and hide the sequence overall by clicking the drawer button.

 You can also see the statistics for each broadcasted sequence and each block it contains: the amount of delivered broadcasts, the amount of users who actually saw the broadcast and the click-though rate.
 The statistics are available for the entire sequence as well as for each individual broadcast in it.